ventus550/university/gen-ai/presentation.md

 ---

 # Contents
-- introduction
+- Introduction
-- applications
+- Applications
-- data
+- Data
-- architecture
+- Architecture
-- challenges/limitations
+- Challenges/limitations

 ---

 # What is SORA?
 - SORA means sky in Japanese.
 - A text-to-video **multimodal** generative diffusion transformer model by OpenAI (February, 2024)
-- Not an official technical report
+- **Not** an official technical report
 ![w:1000](image-17.png)

 ---